G.P.O. / BT War Organisation

 The Post Office War Organisation (POWO) was organised to reflect these Regional and Area boundaries.
 A national emergency centre was located in Oswestry coordinating the response.

-Post Office telephones was privatised in August 1984 and the POWO became the British Telecom War Organisation (BTWO) In the years after privatisation, during the 1980s there were frequent structural changes.
+Post Office telephones was privatised in August 1984 and the POWO became the British Telecom War Organisation (BTWO) In the years after privatisation, during the 1980s there were frequent structural changes and reduction in staffing numbers as digital modernisation took place.
 Regions were abolished and areas amalgamated to create Districts.
 Later those combined to form larger districts almost the same size as Regions had been, but without the bloat of a regional organisation between them and headquarters.
 Fearing the Government would split the company into smaller units, some departments moved into a 'National Networks' organisation (NN) and the remainder in 'Local Communications' sector (LCS).

 The communications network to support the POWO was known as the Post Office Defence Network (PODN) becoming the British Telecom Defence Network (BTDN) after privatisation.